ItsJustRyanBrown/accordionTest/README.md

 # accordionTest
-An accessible modern javascript accordion the best way i know how to make one.
+An accessible modern javascript accordion the best way I know how to make one.